Shelby219/RPSLS_Terminal_App/development-log.md

 Friday the 24th of April

 The score_board.rb was changed from a class to a module.
 Having it as a class did not seem to fit the needs.
 A module holding the methods for adding scores was better suited.

+Score_board.rb is possibly not needed as an MVP, it is a bit complicated at the moment.
+The KISS method is important!

+Got extremely stuck on checking if a variable was in an array (In Weapons.rb file), I was stuck on the fact it is an array of arrays.
+Parentheses was the issue..... :/.
+Solved!